roysworth/roysworth/README.md

 I am a professional building my skills in networking, programming, coding, and system troubleshooting to develop a solid foundation for a career in technology.

 On GitHub, I’m working on beginner python projects, IT fundamentals labs, web development basics, and command line & system projects.
+A bunch of stuff.
 Anything I can learn from, really.

 Stay for a while!